christian-schlichtherle/fun-io/README.md

 encoder.encode("Hello world!");
 ```

+The preceding code would encode the string `"Hello world!` to JSON and write it to `System.out`.
+The call to `stream(System.out)` wraps it in a loan which ignores any call to the `OutputStream.close()` method as it
+would be inappropriate to do that on `System.out`.

 Note that the `encoder` object is virtually stateless, and hence reusable.

 Here is a more realistic, yet incomplete example in Scala: